KevinLiuxy/Princess-Connect-ReDive-Civilization-6/Readme.md

-# Pricess Connect!
+# Princess Connect!
 Re: Dive Civilization VI Mod
 Princess Connect!
 Re:Dive Civilization and Leaders Mod for Civilization VI

 This is the source coude repository for Steam Workshop Princess Connect Mod for Civilization 6<br>